fuadinadhif/e-commerce-api/README.md

 This project served on MongoDB Atlas (free tier ofcourse :slightly_smiling_face:) so you can used directly after installed the dependecies and set up the environment variables.
 Or you can clone this repo and set up your own server.

 **Note**: Because of the limitation of free tier on MongoDB Atlas.
-The database will be cleaned up periodically.
+The database will be clean up periodically.

 ## Installation